IvIePhisto/ECoXiPy/README.md

     python tests/performance/profiling_tests.py

-These tests show that `ecoxipy.string_output` is faster than all others, followed by `xml.sax`, `ecoxipy.element_output`, `xml.dom.minidom` with `ecoxipy.dom_output` at the end.
+These tests show that if string output is wanted, `ecoxipy.string_output` is faster than all others, followed by `xml.sax`, `ecoxipy.element_output`, `xml.dom.minidom` with `ecoxipy.dom_output` at the end.
+If the data structures should not be converted to a string, `ecoxipy.element_output` is the fastest, closely followed by `xml.dom.minidom`; `ecoxipy.string_output` is quite a bit slower, followed by `ecoxipy.dom_output` and `xml.sax`.

 Run the tests on your own or see my testing results in the repository under [doc/perf_test_results/timeit.pdf](https://raw.github.com/IvIePhisto/ECoXiPy/master/doc/perf_test_results/timeit.pdf).

 ![Performance Testing Results Graph](https://raw.github.com/IvIePhisto/ECoXiPy/master/doc/perf_test_results/timeit.png)